RichardBrown384/riscos-artworks-js/docs/blend-groups/README.md

 Dash patterns exhibit strange behaviours.

-When there is no active join style the intermediate geometries are unstroked and what is rendered is sensible if not exactly what you might expect (either an interpolated dash pattern or a discrete switchover).
+When there is no active join style the intermediate paths are unstroked and what is rendered is sensible if not exactly what you might expect (either an interpolated dash pattern or a discrete switchover).

 When there is an active join style then an empty dash pattern is the only thing that gets rendered correctly.